timofeysie/khipu/README.md

 Another issue is that the value of the select is not shown on page load.
 It would be nice to use it as the title on the header, as that works well once selected.
 Always more to do!

 ### Adding the description to the item in the item list

+[This is issue #25: Get the description of a detail page and add it as the item list description](https://github.com/timofeysie/khipu/issues/25).
+It's a rabbit hole, since the user descriptions need to be persisted and applied later to the list.
+This required authentication, a database, and all kinds of functionality to support it.

+Here are some of the related issues:

+- #30 Create CRUD functions for the firebase realtime db
+- #28 Setup firebase auth integration
+- #27 Add selected item to the store
+- #26 Add description edit form

 ## Issue #8: Create a form to enter a new category